Advanced Video Coding: Licensing

 In 2005, Qualcomm sued Broadcom in US District Court, alleging that Broadcom infringed on two of its patents by making products that were compliant with the H.264 video compression standard.
 In 2007, the District Court found that the patents were unenforceable because Qualcomm had failed to disclose them to the JVT prior to the release of the H.264 standard in May 2003.
 In December 2008, the US Court of Appeals for the Federal Circuit affirmed the District Court's order that the patents be unenforceable but remanded to the District Court with instructions to limit the scope of unenforceability to H.264 compliant products.

 In October 2023 Nokia sued HP and Amazon for H.264/H.265 patent infringement in USA, UK and other locations.

+In February 2026, the VIA Licensing Authority announced a new licensing scheme targeting video streaming that applies to version 4 of the h264 specification and later.
+This changes the terms for new licensees after January 2026.